-“You never let a serious crisis go to waste… it’s an opportunity to do things you think you could not do before.”Rahm Emanuel
+“You never want a serious crisis go to waste… [it] provides the opportunity for us to do things you could not do before.”Rahm Emanuel

 Take control of what you can control – your own development and increased self-awareness, the kindness you extend to others, the compassion you show to others, the resources you share free of charge or no strings attached.
 Do new things that you “think you could not do before”.

 Step back and review and reconsider what we do, who we are and how we want to be in the context of what is really happening.
 Reconnect with your purpose in life.
 Reflect on and honour the past.
 What progress have you made towards what is important to you in your life and look to embrace the future?
 Based on the trends, what will the new normal look like?
 Reflect on the times of greatest success and draw out repeating/underpinning themes – ensuring you are “Living the life you were meant to live”.

 Focus on your mental wealth, meaning your physical, emotional, mental, relationship and financial wellbeing; this will support your resilience and the ability to adapt.
 Change your mindset, focus on the positive, physically exercise, go for walks in nature where safe to do so, “eat together” by Zoom, Skype, read together and share ideas from what you’ve read.

 Play to your strengths and most importantly be guided by your purpose and values.

 Connect, support and show empathy to each other and be open and honest so people know the truth.
 Focus on wellbeing, collaboration and trust using the principle and platform of Whatsapp, Homeparty, Zoom, Skype, stay connected.